Jacksonville Construction Dispute Attorney

 Dispute Resolution Experts

-While the accomplished legal team at Trent Cotney, P. A. is experienced in all areas of construction law, our Jacksonville construction dispute attorneys are renowned for their work in construction litigation, arbitration, and mediation.
+While the accomplished legal team at Cotney Attorneys & Consultants is experienced in all areas of construction law, our Jacksonville construction dispute attorneys are renowned for their work in construction litigation, arbitration, and mediation.
 With an expert knowledge of construction case law and a team of construction experts, we are able to provide effective legal representation for our clients working in industries such as general contracting, architecture, and engineering.

 Our Jacksonville construction dispute lawyers are experienced in representing cases related to: